 Positive friends always show up, you never need to beg for their help, they can easily empathize, they offer kind words whenever you're down, they're loyal, and they're good, objective listeners.
 A true friend always wants you to be happy—and they'll go out of their way to make it so.
 By contrast, an overly negative, toxic friend all but celebrates when you've hit the skids, shares your innermost thoughts with others, is critical and judgmental, is jealous of your success, and generally makes you feel worse and/or more stressed after having confided in them.

-They're Inspiring & Encouraging
+They're Inspiring and Encouraging

-While good friends buoy and empower us in times of disappointment and loss, they also inspire us to be the best we can be: They're great at getting us to try new things, they're often doing great things themselves, they treat others (not just you) with respect, and they help keep us accountable in achieving our goals—no matter how silly or "out there" they may seem.
-Pessimistic, naysaying friends might list all the reasons you won't succeed, they'll talk you out of doing things that push your boundaries, they'll gloss over your achievements, and even mock your innermost hopes and dreams.
+While good friends buoy and empower us in times of disappointment and loss, they also inspire us to be the best we can be: They're great at getting us to try new things; they're often doing great things themselves; they treat others (not just you) with respect, and they help keep us accountable in achieving our goals—no matter how silly or "out there" they may seem.
+Pessimistic, naysaying friends might list all the reasons you won't succeed; they'll talk you out of doing things that push your boundaries; they'll gloss over your achievements, and even mock your innermost hopes and dreams.
 (And who needs that, right?)

 The truth is that however one goes about attaining and furthering healthy friendships has a lot to do with how we view and value ourselves, and how we interact with those we trust.